SFTtech/nyan/doc/nyan.md

 * You can create a view of the main database
 * You can create a view of a view
 * Querying values respects the view the query is executed in
-* If a patch is applied in a view, the parent ones remains unchanged  ASDF and just queries to the view will yield an updated result
+* If a patch is applied in a view, the data changes are applied in this view and all children of it.
+Parent view remain unaffected.

 Querying data works like this:
 * `nyan::Object obj = view.get(object_name)`
   * The `nyan::Object` is just a handle which is then used for real queries
 * `obj.get(member_name, time)` will evaluates the member of the object at a give time
-  * asdf
+  * This returns the `nyan::Value` stored in the member at the given time.

 Patching data works as follows:
 * Obtain a patch object from some view